tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

 ### Create user and obtain AWS Keys

 As a first step it is required to obtain AWS access and secret keys.
 Best practice is to create new user in AWS IAM.
-Please navigate to Services > IAM page.
+Please navigate to Services > IAM page > Add user.
 Proceed with opening AWS IAM users page, and click on Add user.
 Provide user with name, and below, for the Access type select Programmatic access. ![Add User](../static/img/add-user.png)
 Next, make sure that your AWS account(access key) has all required privileges to create EC2 instances and S3 access.
 Permissions you need (EC2 full, S3, VPC access)